-- (1) The construction or placement of boathouses below the ordinary high-water mark of any navigable waters shall be prohibited. - (2) The boathouse shall be located at least ten (10) feet landward from the ordinary high-water mark, but no greater than thirty-five (35) feet from the ordinary high-water mark. - (3) Boathouses shall be designed and constructed solely for the storage of boats and related equipment. - (4) One boathouse is permitted on a lot as an accessory structure. - (5) Proper erosion control methods shall be implemented during and after construction of the boathouse. - (6) Boathouses shall be constructed in conformity with local floodplain zoning standards and any other ordinance standards applicable to the placement of structures. - (7) Boathouses shall not exceed four hundred (400) square feet in floor area. - (8) Boathouse sidewall height may not exceed ten (10) feet. - (9) Boathouse roofs shall have a pitch that is no flatter than 4/12 pitch - (10) Boathouses must be open trussed and may not include a second floor or loft. - (10)(11) Existing legal nonconforming fFlat boathouse roofs may be used as a deck provided that the roof has no sidewalls or screens. - (a) A railing may be installed around a flat boathouse roof provided that it is consistent with the standards promulgated by the Department of Safety and Professional Services enacted under ch.
+- (9) Boathouse roofs shall have a pitch that is no flatter than 4/12 pitch. - (10) Boathouses must be open trussed, as viewed from the floor of the structure. - (11) Boathouses must be single story and may not have multiple stories, floors, or levels. - (12) Boathouses may not have lofts, attics, basements, or similar ancillary spaces. - (13) Existing legal nonconforming flat boathouse roofs may be used as a deck provided that the roof has no sidewalls or screens. - (a) A railing may be installed around a flat boathouse roof provided that it is consistent with the standards promulgated by the Department of Safety and Professional Services enacted under ch.
 DSPS 101 Wis.
-Ad, Code. - (11)(12) The main door of the boathouse shall face the waterhave a minimum width of six (6) feet. - (12)(13) Patio doors, fireplaces, decks (not specifically allowed above), walkways that are not necessary to provide access to the shoreline, overhangs exceeding three (3) feet, approaches to entrances and other features inconsistent with the use of the structure exclusively as a boathouse are not permitted. - b.
-Open sided and screened structures such as gazebos, decks, patios, and screen houses in the shoreland setback area that satisfy the requirements in s.
+Ad, Code. - (14) The main door of the boathouse shall face the water and have a minimum width of six (6) feet. - (15) Patio doors, fireplaces, decks (not specifically allowed above), porches, walkways that are not necessary to provide access to the shoreline, overhangs exceeding three (3) feet, approaches to entrances and other features inconsistent with the use of the structure exclusively as a boathouse are not permitted.

+- Open sided and screened structures such as gazebos, decks, patios, and screen houses in the shoreland setback area that satisfy the requirements in s.
 59.692(1v), Wis.
-Stats. - (1) The part of the structure that is nearest to the water is located at least thirty-five (35) feet landward from the ordinary high water mark.

-- (2) The floor area of all the structures in the shoreland setback area will not exceed two hundred (200) square feet.
-In calculating this square footage, boathouses shall be excluded. - (3) The structure that is the subject of the request for special zoning permission has no sides or has open or screened sides. - (4) The Planning and Zoning Director must approve a plan that will be implemented by the owner of the property to preserve or establish a vegetative buffer zone that covers at least seventy percent (70%) of the half of the shoreland setback area that is nearest to the water. - (5) The structure must be free standing, located more than five (5) feet from another structure with the floor located no more than five (5) feet above grade. - (6) An enforceable affidavit must be filed with the register of deeds prior to construction acknowledging the limitations on vegetation. - c.
-Fishing rafts that are authorized on the Wolf River under s.
+Stats. - (1) The part of the structure that is nearest to the water is located at least thirty-five (35) feet landward from the ordinary high water mark. - (2) The floor area of all the structures in the shoreland setback area will not exceed two hundred (200) square feet.
+In calculating this square footage, boathouses shall be excluded. - (3) The structure that is the subject of the request for special zoning permission has no sides or has open or screened sides. - (4) The Planning and Zoning Director must approve a plan that will be implemented by the owner of the property to preserve or establish a vegetative buffer zone that covers at least seventy percent (70%) of the half of the shoreland setback area that is nearest to the water. - (5) The structure must be free standing, located more than five (5) feet from another structure with the floor located no more than five (5) feet above grade. - (6) An enforceable affidavit must be filed with the register of deeds prior to construction acknowledging the limitations on vegetation. - Fishing rafts that are authorized on the Wolf River under s.
 30.126, Wis.
 Stats. - d.
 Broadcast signal receivers, including satellite dishes or antennas that are one (1) meter or less in diameter and satellite earth station antennas that are two (2) meters or less in diameter. - e.
 Utility transmission and distribution lines, poles, towers, water towers, pumping stations, well pumphouse covers, private on-site wastewater treatment systems that comply with ch.
 SPS 383 Wis.
 Adm.
 Code, and other utility structures that have no feasible alternative location outside of the minimum setback and that employ best management practices to infiltrate or otherwise control storm water runoff from the structure. - f.
 Walkways, stairways, or rail systems that are necessary to provide pedestrian access to the shoreline and are a maximum of sixty (60) inches in width and located within a defined access and viewing corridor. - g.
-Devices or systems used to treat runoff from impervious surfaces. - (2) Existing exempt structures.
-Existing exempt structures may be maintained, repaired, replaced, restored, rebuilt and remodeled provided the activity does not expand the footprint and does not go beyond the three-dimensional building envelope of the existing structure. - a.
-The expansion of a structure beyond the existing footprint is allowed if the expansion is necessary to comply with applicable state or federal regulations. - The issuance of a land use permit is still required under Chapter 34 Waupaca County Zoning Ordinance and other applicable and lawfully adopted ordinances.
+Devices or systems used to treat runoff from impervious surfaces.